M859n8/bachelor-implementation/backend/README.md

 # Backend for Visual-Motor Coordination Tests

-This is the backend of the application for assessing perceptual motor skills.
+This is the backend of the application for assessing perceptual-motor skills.
 It accepts requests from the user, processes data from six tests, saves results to the database.

 **Stack:** Node.js, Express, Python (ML), MySQL

 ## Project Structure

-- `/controllers` — Express controllers for query processing
+- `/controllers` — Controllers for query processing
 - `/MLmodels` — Python scripts for SVG/graphics analysis
 - `/routes` — HTTP routes
 - `/models` — Database models